michhar/counting-objects-with-azure-video-analyzer/deploy/readme.md

 ## Contents of `edge` folder

+The contents of this folder are for debugging.

 | File | Description |
 | --- | --- |
 | deployment.ava.percept.template.json | Deploy or redeploy the edge modules of this AVA solution |